WHAS NEWS: April 2021

 allotment is not a requirement - all are welcome.

-*The Society has been in existence for more than 70 years.
+*The Society has been in existence for more than 80 years and the Mayor of Warwick is our President.

 *Membership is open to everyone and children join free.